Premium. Proven. Loved. Study online at Deakin.

 Get a head start on your career

-Our professional experience program is a critical part of every Deakin teaching student’s course experience.
-Working with over 1400 schools across Australia, we’ll arrange at least 80 days of work experience for you in schools where you’ll learn from experienced teachers.
+Our professional experience program is a critical part of every initial teacher education course experience.
+Working with over 1400 schools across Australia, we’ll arrange at least 60 days of work experience for you in schools where you’ll learn from experienced teachers.

 Excellent links with the education sector